lucsoubeyras/NetVoyant/README.md

 # ⚡ NetVoyant

-**NetVoyant** is a modern network scanner that detects all devices on your local network in real-time.
-It provides key information such as IP address, MAC address, manufacturer, device type, response time, and web interface status.
+**NetVoyant** is an advanced, real-time network scanner that empowers you to explore, analyze, and understand the devices connected to your local network.
+Whether you're an IT professional, network administrator, or a curious power user, NetVoyant offers the insight and visibility you need — with speed, clarity, and elegance.

-Built using **Electron + Node.js**, it offers a clean, user-friendly interface even for non-technical users.
+Built with **Electron + Node.js**, NetVoyant combines the power of native desktop performance with a modern and intuitive interface.
+No terminals.
+No complexity.
+Just plug in, scan, and visualize.

 <p>
   <img src="https://img.shields.io/badge/platform-desktop-blue" />